hikeventures/hikeventures.github.io/privacy/index.markdown

 [Instagram](https://help.instagram.com/155833707900388), [Flickr](https://www.smugmug.com/about/privacy-flickr),
 [YouTube](http://www.youtube.com/t/privacy_at_youtube) or [Facebook](https://www.facebook.com/about/privacy/).
 Pictures, videos and text are used to offer content on our blog and social media websites.
 If you wish to have a picture removed where you can identify yourself please contact us at contact@hikeventures.com.

-## Affiliate Marketing
-On some of our pages you will find affiliate links.
-HikeVentures is a participant in [AvantLink](https://www.avantlink.com/privacy) and the [Amazon Services LLC Associates Program](https://www.amazon.com/gp/help/customer/display.html?nodeId=468496) (find the respective privacy policies under each link), an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
-Affiliate links help us to keep this blog going and to finance some of our trips and gear.

 <script id="CookieDeclaration" src="https://consent.cookiebot.com/7e1a9c39-465b-4392-ac8d-6f7a5dfc4c2d/cd.js" type="text/javascript" async></script>